nakulmehra677/travelopia/README.md

 ### `/`

 This is the app's home page where the user can see a list of flights and some of their details like flightNumber, airline, origin, destination, departureTime, status in the form of a table.
-Users can sort the column in ascending/descending order by clicking on the header title of the column.
+Users can sort the column in ascending/descending order by clicking on the title of the column.
 By clicking on each item, the app will redirect the user to the detailed page of that particular flight.

 ### `/flight-details/*`